- Vienna to Istanbul via Tokyo: Introduction

 How you can use miles/points for LOT Business Class

-The best program through which to book in most cases is United.
-You can book LOT business class roundtrip between the US and Europe for 100,000 miles, or LOT business class roundtrip between the US and most of their other longhaul destinations for 120,000 miles roundtrip.
-In each case you’re allowed a stopover and an open jaw, so you could stop in Warsaw while enroute to any of those destinations if you wanted to.
+One of the best programs through which to book is United.
+You can book LOT business class roundtrip between the US and Europe starting at 140,000 United miles, or 154,000 miles if you continue onwards to another LOT destination in Europe.
+You’re allowed a stopover and an open jaw, so you could stop in Warsaw while en route to any of those destinations if you wanted to.
 The best way to rack up United miles is through Ultimate Rewards, which is their 1:1 transfer partner.